First, congratulations, you are a perceptive parent and trying to find solutions to help your teenager be mentally healthier.

 Bad (Chronic) Stress: The amount of chronic stress disables neurotransmitters in the brain effecting serotonin levels.

-Take a long look at these five things and see if you are able to apply any of them to your teens lifestyle.
+Take a long look at these five things.
+Check if you can apply any of them to your teen’s lifestyle.

 Questions to Ask: